Posted by Jackson Peos in Product Information

 If you’ve tried beta alanine in the past you can no doubt vouch for the face “tingles” (known as paraesthesia), which can only be described to a non-user as tiny spiders crawling over your skin.

 However, the utility of beta alanine – and the research in support of this supplement – is extensive.
-For us to obtain the full performance advantages of beta alanine it’s important that we understand how it works, who it’s best for, and how we should take it.
+For us to obtain the full performance advantages of beta alanine we must understand how it works, who it’s best for, and how we should take it.

-To provide context for the deeper discussion of beta alanine, I’d like to provide a quick introduction on this awesome supplement.
+To provide context for the deeper discussion of beta alanine, I’d like to provide a quick introduction to this awesome supplement.

 If you are unsure whether the claims of any supplement are supported by evidence, or if the supplement is safe, I encourage you to consult the AIS position stand.
-If the supplement is not listed by the AIS, it’s likely that it has not been shown to be safe and/or effective!
+If the supplement is not listed by the AIS, likely, it has not been shown to be safe and/or effective!